-Participation is one of the pillars that underpin the health promoting school approach and SHE has defined participation as a sense of ownership by student, staff and parent.
+Participation is one of the pillars that underpin the health-promoting school approach and SHE has defined participation as a sense of ownership by students, staff, and parents.

-It is important to highlight that there is a difference between token and genuine participation.
+It is important to note that there is a difference between token and genuine participation.

-Genuine participation involves students' own construction of knowledge, open and divergent outcomes, targets individuals in their context and aims at improving students' empowerment and action competence.
+Genuine participation involves students' own construction of knowledge, open and divergent outcomes, targets individuals in their context, and aims to improve students' empowerment and action competencies.

-The more students are involved in health projects, the more important it will be for the teacher to provide support, insight and knowledge and to facilitate the learning processes.
+The more students are involved in health projects, the more important it will be for the teacher to provide support, insight, and knowledge and facilitation of the learning process.

-There is no ideal way of working with participation in a health promoting school, it should always be viewed in relation to a specific context.
+There is no single way of working with participation in a health-promoting school, it should always be context specific.

 Bruun Jensen, B., & Simovska, V. (2005).
 Involving students in learning and health promotion processes - clarifying why? what? and how?
 Promotion & Education, 12(3–4), 150–156. https://doi.org/10.1177/10253823050120030114